Baby Aura (BABYAURA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Baby Aura Historical Price

-According to the latest data gathered on Baby Aura live price page, the current price of Baby Aura is 0.00001042USD.
-The circulating supply of Baby Aura(BABYAURA) is 999.55M BABYAURA , giving it a market capitalization of $10.37K.
+According to the latest data gathered on Baby Aura live price page, the current price of Baby Aura is 0USD.
+The circulating supply of Baby Aura(BABYAURA) is 999.52M BABYAURA , giving it a market capitalization of $10.26K.

 - 7 Days0.00%$ --$ 0.000401$ 0.000009